jenaec/Jenae-Portfolio/README.md

 # Jenae-Portfolio
+Welcome to my SQL Portfolio!
 This portfolio contains SQL samples from projects worked on by Jenae Cotton.